We help people who want to work on AI Safety to team up together on concrete projects.

 AISC is officially over, but many teams keep working together.

-Your research lead application will mainly be evaluated based on your project proposal (see next question).
+Your project lead application will mainly be evaluated based on your project proposal (see next question).
 We think that if you can produce a good plan, you can probably also lead a good project.
-However we still have some minimum requirements on you as a research lead.
+However we still have some minimum requirements on you as a project lead.

 The most important requirement is that you have enough time to allocate to your AISC project.
 You will need to read applications and conduct interviews before the start of the program, and you need to spend at least 10h per week on your project throughout the program.